wdyab/physicsnemo/examples/cfd/external_aerodynamics/domino/README.md

 about the techniques of domain parallelism and `ShardTensor`, refer to PhysicsNeMo tutorials such as [`ShardTensor`](https://docs.nvidia.com/deeplearning/physicsnemo/physicsnemo-core/api/physicsnemo.distributed.shardtensor.html).

-In DoMINO specifically, domain parallelism has been abled in two ways, which can be used concurrently or separately.
+In DoMINO specifically, domain parallelism has been enabled in two ways, which can be used concurrently or separately.
 First, the input sampled volumetric and surface points can be sharded to accomodate higher resolution point sampling Second, the latent space of the model - typically a regularlized grid - can be sharded to reduce computational complexity of the latent processing.
 When training with sharded models in DoMINO, the primary objective is to enable higher resolution inputs and larger latent spaces without sacrificing substantial compute time.

 When configuring DoMINO for sharded training, adjust the following parameters from `src/conf/config.yaml`: